A twist on the classic Amatriciana, this Rigatoni Amatriciana recipe is quick, simple, and will feed a crowd!

 If you're looking for a new pasta sauce recipe, you must try this Rigatoni Amatriciana!
 This pasta is made with a handful of ingredients but it's bursting with flavour!

 And this recipe is quick too!
-These rigatoni Amatriciana take just under 30 minutes from start to finish, making this dish a perfect weeknight dinner and a simple Sunday lunch ideal for feeding a crowd.
+This pasta Amatriciana takes just under 30 minutes from start to finish, making it a perfect weeknight dinner and a simple Sunday lunch ideal for feeding a crowd.

 What is Amatriciana?